Living with IBS (irritable bowel syndrome) can be challenging.

 That can lead to feelings of helplessness and hopelessness…

 But it doesn't mean you’re stuck letting IBS control your life forever.
-In fact, there may be a simple way to help get your symptoms under control:
+In fact, there may be a simple way to help get your digestive issues under control.

 IBS – Tough to Diagnose and Treat